gentoo/gentoo-docker-images/README.md

 ## Inventory

-The following targets are built by Travis and pushed to Docker Hub:
+The following targets are built and pushed to Docker Hub:
  * `portage`
  * `stage3`
    * `amd64`